hisatakeishida/Symb-SHIN/1_Assembly-based.md

-# Perform metagenomic assembly to recover contigs or MAGs
+# Perform metagenomic assembly to recover contigs or MAGs from hologenome dataset

 ## Table of Contents
 0. [Input data](#input)